 Can baking be considered as a full-time career?

+How to start baking at home?
 Can it help make money?

 If you are taking baking bread at home lightly, you should know that the demand for serious bakers is rising at 7%.
 Bureau of labor statistics predicts a 7 percent continuous rise in employment of bakers between 2014 till 2024.